santiment/academy/src/docs/sanapi/available-metrics.md

 }
 ```

-Explanation: For all santiment tokens moved between January 6tha, 2020 and January 7th, 2020, fetch when these tokens last moved.
+Explanation: For all Santiment tokens moved between January 6th, 2020 and January 7th, 2020, fetch when these tokens last moved.
 The result is two lists - of labels and of values.
 For every label there is a corresponding value.
 The following label `The amount of tokens last moved between 2018-11-30 00:00 Etc/UTC and 2018-12-01 00:00 Etc/UTC` has a corresponding value of `18645`, meaning that 18.6k of the tokens moved in the specified 1 day interval moved for the last time between November 30th, 2018 and December 1st, 2018.

 **[Run in explorer](<https://api.santiment.net/graphiql?query=%7B%0A%20%20getMetric(metric%3A%20%22age_distribution%22)%20%7B%0A%20%20%20%20histogramData(%0A%20%20%20%20%20%20slug%3A%20%22santiment%22%0A%20%20%20%20%20%20from%3A%20%222020-01-06T00%3A00%3A00Z%22%0A%20%20%20%20%20%20to%3A%20%222020-01-07T00%3A00%3A00Z%22%0A%20%20%20%20%20%20limit%3A%2020)%7B%0A%20%20%20%20%20%20%20%20labels%0A%20%20%20%20%20%20%20%20values%7B%0A%20%20%20%20%20%20%20%20%20%20...%20on%20FloatList%7B%0A%20%20%20%20%20%20%20%20%20%20%20%20data%0A%20%20%20%20%20%20%20%20%20%20%7D%0A%20%20%20%20%20%20%20%20%7D%0A%20%20%20%20%7D%0A%20%20%7D%0A%7D%0A>)**